The Embarrassment of Facial Flushing and Social Anxiety

 First, I suggest not wasting time on quick or temporary fixes.
 I have not had or seen much success with cognitive methods like hypnosis, CBT and DBT.
 Sometimes they can help some, but they do not fully resolve the deeper issues.
 Relying on medications, creams or herbal formulas will also not bring a cure.
 Surgery is a really bad idea.
 There are some herbal and nutritional supplements that can help (I will write a future blog on this subject).

-Good therapy will not only help you stop blushing and turning red, you will also gain new power, confidence and success in all aspects of your life.
+I not only can help you stop blushing and turning red, you will also gain new power, confidence and success in all aspects of your life.
+Take advantage of my complimentary consult to find out if I am the right therapist for you and how I can help you.